 The most important aspect of the employee-employer relationship is the feedback culture that seems to be thriving in all types of global organisations.
 It has not only improved the productivity and output per employee but also reduced the communication gap between employees.

 Almost all of us have received feedback at some point in our life.
 While we cannot personally judge the fruitfulness of each feedback, this article will provide you with a filter to strain helpful ones from the wide array of feedback.

 What Is Constructive Feedback?

-Constructive feedback is when an individual provides a meaningful judgment based on observation to promote a positive change in other being’s productivity, performance, or behavior.
+Constructive feedback is when an individual provides a meaningful judgment based on observation to promote a positive change in other being’s productivity, performance, or behaviour.

-Every successful organization ensures a regular flow of feedback in both directions. whether it is the feedback from the employers regarding some policy implementation or the employees who are unable to confirm a new code of conduct, feedback maintains a smooth flow of work process.
+Every successful organisation ensures a regular flow of feedback in both directions.
+Feedback maintains a smooth work process flow, whether it is the employer’s feedback regarding some policy implementation or the employees who cannot confirm a new code of conduct.

 Types Of Constructive Feedback

-The style of giving feedback is different from organization to organization.
-Authoritative management might believe in throwing harsh criticisms, while certain organizations also believe in providing incentives or rewards which tend to promote the proper functioning.
+The style of giving feedback is different from organisation to organisation.
+Authoritative management might believe in throwing harsh criticisms, while certain organisations also believe in providing incentives or rewards which tend to promote proper functioning.

 Hence, constructive criticism can be given in four ways.